MANY HEEDED THE INVITATION TO HELP CREATE THE FUTURE

-For two days this fall, world class scientists, experts and engineers will join some of the newest minds and future leaders to explain, discuss and debate the challenges and solutions facing those who will go out there.
+For two days in November of 2016, world class scientists, experts and engineers joined some of the newest minds and future leaders to explain, discuss and debate the challenges and solutions facing those who will go out there.

 Old ideas were challenged.

 New ideas will were presented for the first time.

 Government explorers told us their plans.

-Entrepreneurs and financial experts will talk about new businesses and ways to pay for these new communities.
+Entrepreneurs and financial experts talked about new businesses and ways to pay for these new communities.

-Over 500 high school kids will design their own cities to be built on the Moon and Mars.
+Over 500 high school kids designed their own cities to be built on the Moon and Mars.